GameFoundry/bsf/README.md

 ## Download/Install

-To get Banshee to run you will need to check out the source code from GitHub and additionally you will need dependencies available for download below.
-Dependencies should be extracted in the same folder as the root folder of the project (they share folder structure so it should be easy to see what goes where).
+Downloading pre-compiled binaries is the easiest way to check out Banshee if you don't want to go through the hassle of compiling it yourself.
+But be aware that this a development version and you should expect bugs and missing features.

+[Download binaries (Windows x64)] (http://bearishsun.thalassa.feralhosting.com/Banshee_Win_x64_v0.2.rar)

+## Compiling from source

 To compile Banshee you will need Visual Studio 2013 (Express version will work, but earlier Visual Studio versions will not).
 Other Windows compilers might work but have not been tested.
 Support for more platforms and compilers will become available with time.

+Aside from the source code you will also need dependencies available for download below.
+Dependencies should be extracted in the same folder as the root folder of the project.

 [Download dependencies] (http://bearishsun.thalassa.feralhosting.com/BansheeDependencies.rar)

-To compile DirectX render systems you will also need a separately installed DirectX SDK.
-Check "Dependencies.txt" for all information regarding used dependencies.
+To compile DirectX render systems you will also need a separately installed DirectX SDK or Windows SDK.
+Check "Dependencies.txt" if you need more detailed information regarding used dependencies.

 ## Features (currently available)